Schools and Child Care Centers

 - Separate ill students and staff from the rest of the school population until they can go home.

 - Recommend that staff and parents of children who have flu-like symptoms see their health care provider right away if they are at high risk for complications from the flu.
 Early treatment with antiviral medications may help lessen the symptoms.
+Those at high risk include:

 - Follow the advice offered on the CDC’s website on How to clean and disinfect schools to help prevent the spread of flu.